Nebraska Opioid Malpractice Attorney

 Many states across the country have started filing lawsuits against the manufacturers and doctors who have been pushing opioids on the public in record numbers for decades.
 You may be able to file a similar claim if some form of negligence or medical malpractice has played a part in the addiction of a family member.
 To determine whether a manufacturer or doctor has been negligent and could be held liable in civil court, you need an experienced Nebraska opioid lawyer to look into your case.

-Call us right now at Bottlinger Law L.L.C. at (402) 505-8234, and we'll discuss your situation and talk about the options available to you.
+Contact us right now at Bottlinger Law L.L.C. at (402) 505-8234, and we'll discuss your situation and talk about the options available to you.
 Your consultation is free and confidential.

 - Battling the Opioid Epidemic in Nebraska